 If the authorization decision is Declined, Offline or Timeout, the Declined Authorization Decision alternate flow is executed.

+If the authorized decision is Approved, the system evaluates the amount returned in the response.

-If the authorized decision is Approved, the system adds the tender to the transaction with the amount returned in the response and updates the Balance Due amount.
-TBD if there is a refund due
+If the amount returned is less than or equal to the transaction balance, the system adds the tender to the transaction for amount returned and updates the Balance Due amount.

+If the amount returned is greater than the transaction balance, then the system displays the available tenders to refund balance.

 The system journals and logs the house account, authorization details.